Date: 31 March 2018. Scorpion Vacuum

 the power cord with a cigarette lighter end.
 Thus the purchase of

-Number Two wasn't a total loss.
+Number Two was not a total loss.
 I reused that long power supply cord

 for another project.

-It's that things change.
+It is that things change over time.
 What worked once, no longer is best today.

 (Above, me and the Grand at Disney last year)

 In the olden days and currently at Disneyworld

 movies were seen at the drive-in.

 But times have changed.
 Nowadays Netflix and DVDs supply our film

 Practice, all too soon becomes obsolete.